 Americans with Disabilities Act (ADA)

-Topics addressed includes the non-discrimination requirements in employment, the obligations of state and local governments and business to ensure that programs, services and activities are readily accessible to and useable by people with disabilities.
+Topics addressed include the non-discrimination requirements in employment, the obligations of state and local governments and businesses to ensure that programs, services and activities are readily accessible to and useable by people with disabilities.
 This includes access to the information technology used by these entities including but not limited to websites, software, kiosks, etc.

 The six states which comprise Region 5 are: